A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Declarations

-Funding: M.L. was supported by studentship funding from the Engineering and Physical Sciences Research Council (EPSRC).
-R.K. was supported by the Leverhulme Research Fellowship RF-2019-299.
-V.E. was supported by the Leverhulme Research Fellowship RF-2021-593.
+\textbf{Funding} M.L. was supported by studentship funding from the Engineering and Physical Sciences Research Council (EPSRC).
+R.K. was supported by the Leverhulme Research Fellowship (RF-2019-299).
+V. E. was supported by the \emph{Agence Nationale de la Recherche} of France under PISCES (ANR-17-CE40-0031-01), the Leverhulme Research Fellowship (RF-2021-593), and by ARL/ARO (W911NF-22-1-0235).\\